thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/1_single_colored/cat-76.md

 ## Description

-Horizontal rim; carinated body with two convex curves; outward-splayed base-ring, of rectangular cross section.
+Horizontal rim; carinated body with two convex curves; outward-splayed base-ring, with rectangular cross section.
 On the interior, a fine groove just below the rim.

 ## Comments and Comparanda